Methodology · Public overview

 SourceScopeRefreshTierCoverage

-EU Tax ObservatoryEffective labour and capital tax ratesDailySupplementaryEU+
+EU Tax ObservatoryEffective labour and capital tax evidence when configuredFile / URL datasetSupplementaryOptional provider

 Coverage note · Observed sources cover most economies; remaining gaps use structured estimates that are explicitly flagged in outputs.